 When is trail maintenance scheduled?

-Beginning in the spring (usually April), Trail Maintenance Days happen approximately once per month until November (scroll down the page to view this year’s scheduled dates).
-We usually take a break during July and August, when the weather and dry conditions limit how much work we’re able to complete out there.
+Beginning in the spring (usually April), Trail Maintenance Days happen until November usually excluding July and August when the weather and dry conditions limit trail work.

 Where do we meet?

 Check out our event calendar or Facebook page for upcoming trail maintenance events, meeting locations and times.
-We usually meet at the specific trail we will be maintaining, but sometimes arrange for a group meet-up at a trail network entrance for those who would like a guide!
+We usually meet at the trail head we will be maintaining that day, but sometimes arrange for a group meet-up at a trail network entrance for those who would like a guide!